stackhpc/ansible-slurm-appliance/packer/README.md

   Note the builder VMs are added to the `builder` group to differentiate them from "real" nodes - see developer notes below.

-This will build images for the `compute` and `login` ansible groups.
+This will build images for the `compute`, `login` and `control` ansible groups.
 To add additional builds add a new `source` in `openstack.pkr.hcl`.

+To build only specific images use e.g. `-only openstack.login`.

 # Notes for developers